ns1/waitron/README.md

 Waitron is used to build machines (primarily bare-metal, but anything that understands PXE booting will work) based on definitions from any number of specified inventory sources.

-When a server is set in _build mode_, Waitron will deliver a kernel/initrd/commandline used by [pixiecore](https://github.com/danderson/pixiecore) (in API mode) to boot and install the machine.
+When a server is set in _build mode_, Waitron will deliver a kernel/initrd/commandline that can be used by [pixiecore](https://github.com/danderson/pixiecore) (in API mode) to boot and install the machine.

 Try it out in a docker: